Wayland Fertilizing Lawn Services

 What Neighborhoods Do We Serve Throughout Wayland, MA?

-Wayland’s neighborhoods each present unique soil and environmental characteristics:
+Wayland’s neighborhoods each present unique soil and environmental conditions:

-- North Wayland: Glacial till, moderate drainage, acidic pH, mature landscapes, proximity to wetlands (buffer zones required)
+- North Wayland: Glacial till, moderate drainage, acidic pH (5.5–6.5), mature trees, buffer zones near wetlands

-- Cochituate: Urban fill, variable drainage, higher compaction, Kentucky bluegrass dominant, HOA restrictions common
+- Cochituate: Urban fill, variable compaction, proximity to Lake Cochituate (wellhead protection), Kentucky bluegrass dominant

-- Claypit Hill: Marine clay, slow drainage, perennial ryegrass mix, public water supply protection areas (stricter phosphorus limits)
+- Claypit Hill: Marine clay, slow drainage, higher compaction, perennial ryegrass/fescue mixes

 Wayland Municipal Ordinances for Fertilizer Application Equipment Operation & Commercial Service Standards